raiden-network/spec/smart_contracts.rst

     (9) B2 = D2 - W2 + T1 - T2 + Lc1 - Lc2, B2 >= 0
     (10) B1 + B2 = TAD, where TAD = D1 + D2 - W1 - W2, TAD >= 0

-For each participant, we must calculate the netted transferred amounts and then the token amounts from pending transfers.
+For each ``participant``, we must calculate the netted transferred amounts and then the token amounts from pending transfers.
 Note that the pending transfer distribution can only be known at the time of calling :ref:`unlock <unlock-channel>`.

 The above is easy to calculate off-chain for the ``cooperativeSettle`` transaction, because the Raiden node has all the needed information.